 5. Hiring the Best Bartender

 Once you are done with the bar setup and have the right equipment in place, that’s when you need the right person who can use the resources rightfully and generate business for you.
+While answering the question of how to organize a restaurant bar, you must always find your staff as the answer.
+The bartender and restaurant manager are your best bet.
+Hiring the right staff is one of the better bar setup ideas that there are.

 Keep in mind not everyone is cut to be a bartender hence, hiring a professional is a must.
 Check the references and hire the best person within your budget otherwise, it just doesn’t matter how well equipped your bar is.